pgaijin66/dea/README.md

 - [ ] Allow users to pass in their own allows and block listed domains

-- [ ] Find a way to validate against custom domains as some people use their custom domain base email address
+- [ ] Perform a deep check to detect against dea using MX and TXT records

 - [ ] Implement ML for increased accuracy